 Equality Writes is WGGB’s campaign to tackle inequality in the screen industries

 Only 16% of working film writers in the UK are female, and only 14% of prime-time TV is female-written.
 These are just two of the shocking findings in a landmark report commissioned by WGGB and launched in May 2018.

 The report, Gender Inequality and Screenwriters, was funded by the Authors’ Licensing and Collecting Society (ALCS) and authored by Alexis Kreager with Stephen Follows.

-It spans a whole decade and reveals that TV shows and films written by women in the UK have flatlined during that period, with no consistent improvement in gender representation (read our summary of the key findings).
+It spanned a whole decade and revealed that TV shows and films written by women in the UK flatlined during that period, with no consistent improvement in gender representation (read our summary of the key findings).

-Below you can find out how we have been tackling this problem through our Equality Writes campaign, and what you can do to support us.
+Below you can find out how we have been tackling this problem through our Equality Writes campaign.

 What We Are Doing

 We are calling on industry to work with us to effect positive change.

 In the short term we called for public funders to pledge a 50/50 split between male and female-written films by 2020.

 We want equality of opportunity for all under-represented groups, for example writers of colour, LGBT+ writers, writers with disabilities and working-class writers.
 We believe the release of equality data is essential, so we can broaden out our campaign and ensure that writing is a profession which is fair, equal and free from discrimination.

 What you can do